gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Amend last commit

-    If checked, do not display the popup warning about the rewriting of history when you have elected to amend the last committed change.
+    If checked, display the popup warning about the rewriting of history when you have elected to amend the last committed change.

   .. setting:: Undo last commit